suobset/skushagra/docs/independent/scripting-shenanigans.md

 ### The Problem with Docusaurus (or React, in general)

 React MDX does not behave well with HTML/JS scripts, at all.
-To have the Webring on this website, I pretty much had to build my own implementation using Hammy's API as mentioned in UMaring.
+To have the Webring on this website, I pretty much had to build my own implementation using Haylin's API as mentioned in UMaring.

 Here is the main doc: